What is business agility?

 It accomplishes this by ensuring that brief and cost-effective development sequences allow for a continuous cycle of change and improvement for new products.
 In contrast to Agile development, where flexibility and adaptability are applied to short-term projects, business agility involves these ideas throughout an organization, allowing every department to benefit.

-How To Use Business Agility
+How Business Agility Works in Practice

 Many organizations believe they are agile because their product development teams operate according to agile principles.
+But what is business agility really?
+The business agility definition goes far beyond agile frameworks.
+It is a company-wide mindset and strategy that touches leadership, culture, processes, and decision-making.

 Typical obstacles to company agility

-Start your
+Start your journey to business agility